Welcome from the Department Head

 Industrial and Systems Engineering (ISE), previously named Decision Sciences and Engineering Systems (DSES), became a department at Rensselaer in 1987 (the precursor program, Management Engineering, started much earlier in 1933).
 The world has changed a great deal since then.
-Breathtaking technological advances are accompanied by new natural and human-made challenges—extreme weather, energy sustainability, skyrocketing healthcare cost, income inequality, disinformation, terrorism, and a slew of others.
+Breathtaking technological advances are accompanied by new natural and human-made challenges — extreme weather, energy sustainability, skyrocketing health care costs, income inequality, disinformation, terrorism, and a slew of others.
 In this increasingly complex and cacophonous world, ISE’s grounding in evidence-based, data-driven reasoning and decision making is more relevant and critical than ever before.

-Prof. Jennifer Pazour received the NSF CAREER Award, Johnson and Johnson Women in Science, Technology, Engineering, Math, Manufacturing, and Design (STEM2D) Award, and was selected to participate in the National Academy of Engineering’s US Frontiers of Engineering Symposium.
+- Prof. Jennifer Pazour received the NSF CAREER Award, Johnson and Johnson Women in Science, Technology, Engineering, Math, Manufacturing, and Design (STEM2D) Award, was selected to participate in the National Academy of Engineering’s U.S. Frontiers of Engineering Symposium, and recently just started as PI for a NSF project “A New Platform for Optimizing and Catalyzing Resource Sharing and Collaboration in Nonprofit Ecosystems.”
+She is also promoted to Full Professor since July 2023.

-Prof. Al Wallace and Prof. Martha Grabowski work with Clemson University, University of Alaska, NC State, and University of Minnesota in National Science Foundation grants: “Emergency Response in the Arctic (ERA): Investments for Global Capabilities and Local Benefits” and “Modeling Operations of Human Trafficking Networks for Effective Interdiction.”
+- Prof. William Wallace and Prof. Martha Grabowski work with Clemson University, University of Alaska, NC State, and University of Minnesota in National Science Foundation grants: “Emergency Response in the Arctic (ERA): Investments for Global Capabilities and Local Benefits” and “Modeling Operations of Human Trafficking Networks for Effective Interdiction.”

-We are expecting to welcome at least two junior and/or senior faculty to join us in Fall 2022.
-They will bring great experiences and vision in AI/ML.
+We are welcoming two faculty members this Fall – Dr. Bahar Çavdar and Dr. Diego Moran.
+They bring great experiences and vision in Operations Research.
 Stay tuned!

 ISE graduate students have been garnering multiple awards, from the Department of Defense Fellowship to scholarships in professional societies to best paper awards at conferences.